-- In that first Easter sermon after chemo, Molly told a story about going out into a local park with her husband and children to "set free the hair" she had saved, and two little girls promptly finding it, oblivious of what the hair meant to this family who had been through so much.
-Which is better: naïveté, or "hard knowing"?
-Is there something in between?
-Could the finding of the hair and the joy also have been a way to gift the hard knowing? - Life is like a game of spiritual Tetris, as Molly describes it.
+- Molly tells a story about going out into a local park with her husband and children to "set free the hair" she had saved, and two little girls promptly finding it, oblivious of what the hair meant to this family who had been through so much.
+There's a distinct "hard knowing" with Molly's family-and a naïveté of the girls who find the hair.
+Is one better than the other? - Life is like a game of spiritual Tetris, Molly says.
 "The way behind you is closed.
 There's no going back there.
 All you can do is look for the next opening God has provided."
-What metaphor would you use when it seems there is truly no way forward? - In this chapter Molly provides a list of ways to go on when it seems like there's no way, including these: "Look for beauty.
+What metaphor would you use when it seems there is truly no way forward? - In this chapter Molly provides a list of ways to go on when it seems like there's no way, including these few: "Look for beauty.
 Start with the mirror.
 Be vulnerable and naked though it terrifies you.
 Let your bald flag fly, and see what happens.
 Let people feed you."
 What would you add to this list?